citrus/pinger/README.md

 Here's the run down:

     pinger help       # Shows pinger's usage
-    pinger stats      # Shows stats for pings and uris pinger batch      # Runs a ping test for all uris in pinger's database pinger list       # Lists all uris in pinger's database pinger add URI    # Add a uri to pinger's database
+    pinger stats      # Shows stats for pings, alerts and uris pinger batch      # Runs a ping test for all uris in pinger's database pinger list       # Lists all uris in pinger's database pinger add URI    # Add a uri to pinger's database